 It has been working really, really well for me, except for one specific situation in the desert – which is a bit weird.
 So far in the two weeks that I've had the new Verizon plan, it's worked well.

 I will say, I was very skeptical in the beginning about it.
-Which is why I wanted to test it and really put it through its paces by taking it to rural areas, to urban areas, and testing it at different times of the day.
+This is why I wanted to test it and really put it through its paces by taking it to rural areas, to urban areas, and testing it at different times of the day.
 This way I could see what kind of speeds I was getting and when I would see that slow down due to the network management.

 The first thing I did to be able to test the Verizon Jetpack plan is I suspended my current, existing hotspot account, which is attached to my cell phone plan.
 I suspended it temporarily for two months so that I could test out the new prepaid Verizon plan and also still use my current Jetpack since I didn't want to buy new equipment.